 Principles of voice production and pedagogy.
-Topics include breathing, posture, registration, voice classification (adolescent through adult), principles of resonance, the physiology of singing, selecting vocalizes and warm-up techniques, vowel purity, and articulation.
+Topics include breathing, posture, registration, voice classification (adolescent through adult), principles of resonance, the physiology of singing, selecting vocalises and warm-up techniques, vowel purity, and articulation.
 Students teach in one-onone and class settings and are required to complete a total of six hours of observation in the public schools.
-Required for music majors pursuing the Bachelor of Music degree in instrumental music education.
+Required for music majors pursuing the Bachelor of Music degree in pre-certification.